-Grip the front handle with your left hand.
-Put your right foot on the lower section of the rear handle pressing the machine against the ground.

-Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine starts.
+Grip the front handle with your left hand and push the chain saw to the ground.
+Grip the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) and then pull firmly and rapidly.
+Never wrap the starter cord around your hand

-NOTE!
+CAUTION!
 Do not pull the starter cord all the way out and do not let go of the starter handle when the cord is fully extended.
 This can damage the machine.